Skip to main content

 Lake fishing

-Meribel, like all the Alpine regions, is a paradise for fishing.
+Méribel, like all the alpine regions, is a paradise for fishing.
 You can fish at the Tueda Lake, full of rainbow trout, but bear in mind that half of the lake is reserved for no-kill fly-fishing using barbless hooks.
 You must ensure that you have the correct fishing permit and are aware of the local fishing regulations.

 About Meribel Summer Lift Pass Prices